 AP Science Writer

-WASHINGTON (AP) - Forecasters say another messy _ and wintry _ storm may cause post-Election Day problems for an already weather weary East Coast.
+WASHINGTON - Another messy - and wintry - storm may cause post-Election Day problems for an already weather-weary East Coast, forecasters say.

 But meteorologists add that it's six days out, so that's rather early to get too worried.
 The forecast could change before it hits late next week.

-The National Weather Service's forecast center that watches winter storms put out a long-range notice Thursday, saying bluntly that a nor'easter is possible for the mid-Atlantic and New England.
+The National Weather Service's forecast center in College Park, Md., which watches winter storms, put out a long-range notice Thursday saying a nor'easter was possible for mid-Atlantic and New England states by Election Day through next Thursday.

-Forecaster Bruce Sullivan says it wouldn't be as bad as Superstorm Sandy and isn't tropical.
-But it could include snow in interior New England and New York, beach erosion and high winds for areas hit by Sandy, and moderate or heavier rainfall.
+Forecaster Bruce Sullivan said it wouldn't be as bad as Superstorm Sandy and isn't tropical.
+But it could include snow in interior New England and New York, beach erosion and high winds for areas hit by Sandy and moderate or heavier rainfall.
+Winds could be about 30 to 40 mph.

 (Copyright 2012 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.)